How to Choose a Child Care Provider

 Contact & Visit Programs

 • Plan to visit a few different programs.
-If you are unsure what type of setting you are interested in selecting, visit both centers and family child care providers.
+If you are unsure what type of setting to select, visit both centers and family child care providers.
 Ask questions and take notes so you can compare the programs.
 Discuss what you want for your child, such as meals, naps, activities, etc. Eliminate any program that is unwilling to answer your questions or have you visit.

 • You could plan on visiting a second time with your child to see how your caregiver and child interact with one another.